Book Cover Photo Taken

 Portland State University

-experiences as an antiwar activist during the Vietnam War and beyond.
+This is an engaging, fast-moving chronicle of Doug Weiskopf’s personal experiences as an antiwar activist during the Vietnam War and beyond.
 Several emotional highpoints speak to the heart of this narrative.
 They chronicle the significant early impact of a visit to the Berkeley Free Speech Movement in 1964, the reunion with a former high school friend who suffered life-long injuries after the North Vietnamese shot down his B-52 bomber, the patient organizing to ensure that protest on the PSU campus remained non-violent, the minute-by-minute account of the “police riot” against the student-faculty peace vigil on May 11, 1970, the courageous effort to defy authorities at Oregon State and deliver an antiwar speech that inspired a student campout at the conservative university, the clever publicity campaign to use the underground press to inspire national coverage of Portland’s People Army Jamboree in August 1970, the heartfelt references to his father’s experiences and escape from the Third Reich, and the touching moment when he gets to shake the hand of former Vietnam War opponent Muhammed Ali.
 Another powerful moment includes the expression by Weiskopf’s daughter following the ceremony commemorating the May 11th protest of her pride in her dad’s student activism.
 Another involves the author’s realization that the Dean of Students he had once harangued as a protester had been a World War II conscientious objector who had submitted to food deprivation experiments for military research on the potential effects of starvation on US prisoners of war.

-Weiskopf’s honesty in these segments reveals both his strengths and vulnerabilities as an activist and his effectiveness as a writer.
+Weiskopf’s honesty in these segments reveals both his strengths and vulnerabilities as an antiwar activist and his effectiveness as a writer.
 They provide an element of context to the narrative that makes the book something more than a triumphalist celebration of the antiwar tradition.
 These elements of surprise make it a valuable read for students of the period, one that contemporary activists could well benefit from.

 Weiskopf's reflections are both a tribute to the movements of the past and a call to action for future generations.
 His unwavering commitment to peace, justice, and the pursuit of a more equitable world offers invaluable insights for today's activists who seek to make meaningful change.
-It is not just a memoir it's a meditation on how nonviolent resistance can shape history and inspire future movements.
+It is not just a memoir; it's a meditation on how nonviolent resistance can shape history and inspire future movements.

 Review by retired Portland State University Professor, Dr. Dory Hylton